Healthy Matcha Honey Swirl Freezer Fudge

 Closing Thoughts

-Whether you decide to enjoy this springy freezer fudge as a nourishing dessert, a post-workout treat, or an on-the-go snack, I can't wait for you to try it!
-It's filled with all my favorite flavors for this time of year.
-The combination of the grassy matcha and the sweet honey is divine, and the textural contrast between the creamy fudge and the crunchy chocolate is totally fun.
+Whether you enjoy this freezer fudge as a nourishing dessert, a post-workout treat, or an on-the-go snack, I can't wait for you to try it.
+The combination of vibrant matcha with sweet honey and fragrant vanilla is divine.
+Thanks to the beautiful color and whimsical swirled pattern, this healthy fudge is also an eye-catching dessert for a spring dinner party or brunch.

-This freezer fudge also makes for a great homemade gift!
-Just make a batch (or two), cut it into pretty squares, and package it up.
-It would be the perfect special treat for someone you care about, and it will keep for weeks in the freezer.
+Thinking about spring holidays?
+This freezer fudge makes for a great homemade gift.
+Just make a batch (or two), cut it into pretty squares, and pack it up.
+It's a perfect special treat for someone you care about, and it will keep for weeks in the freezer.

 Share It!